 English Language, English Literature, Mathematics, Further Mathematics, Physics, Chemistry, Biology, Physical Education, French, Geography, History, Religious Studies, Graphic Design, Product Design, Art & Design, Photography, Music, Drama & Theatre Studies, Spanish, Italian, German, Business, Economics, Computer Science, Sociology, Psychology and Government & Politics.

-Students can also study Core Maths and have the opportunity to complete the Extended Project Qualification (EPQ)
+Students can also study Mathematical Studies (Core Maths) and have the opportunity to complete the Extended Project Qualification (EPQ)

 Provision is made for students who need to re-sit GCSE English and maths.